antipov91/DIComponents/README.md

 # Usage
 1. Add an empty game object to the scene and add the MonoDIComponentsInitializer script.
 This script is used to inject dependencies for objects on the scene.

-2. In unity scripts inherited from monoBenavior, add attributes to the fields for caching components.
+2. In unity scripts inherited from monoBehavior, add attributes to the fields for caching components.
 ```C#
 public class ExampleClass : MonoBehaviour
 {